 Average length: 60 minutes | How often is it released?
 Once a week | Why should you listen?
 Something funny and informative

-Important if True is obsessed with all things tech and pop culture.
-At their heart, Chris Remo and co are phenomenal story tellers, taking the best niche tales and spinning them out into epic tales which all too often get integrated into classic pop culture tropes.
+Important if True is infatuated with everything tech and pop culture.
+At their heart, Chris Remo and co are wonderful storytellers, taking the best obscure tales and stretching them out into epic sagas which all too often get integrated with classic pop culture tropes.

-It’s not uncommon for an episode to start with an innocuous piece of technology news, only to grow into a pitch for a B-movie screenplay that then gets referenced throughout the rest of the episode.
-With laughs aplenty and some genuinely interesting observations, Important if True is a must-listen for any fans of nerd culture.
+It’s not unheard of for a story to begin with an ineffectual piece of technology news, only to morph into a pitch for a B-movie screenplay that then gets called back to throughout the rest of the episode.
+With laughs abound and some genuinely interesting observations, Important if True is a must-listen for any lover of nerd culture.